PacificBird/pear_ipm_landscape_analysis/README.md

 To edit the annotations for exiting polygons, press `Ctrl-Shift-i` to switch to the `Identify` tool, and click any polygon; this will open the
 `Identify` panel.
 In the toolbar at the top of this panel there is a wrench icon that will pull up extra options.
 Within these, make sure
-`Auto open form for single feature resutls`.
+`Auto open form for single feature resutls` is checked.
 Now with the `Identify` tool selected, a form to edit annotations will appear when you click on polygons.

 To create new polygons, first select the `Add polygon feature`, or press `Ctrl-,` ![add_polygons](doc/polygons.jpg).
 Also, go to the top left